Horizon is planning to develop a new nuclear power station on Anglesey.

 The site is on land beside the former Magnox Wylfa Power Station, which is now being decommissioned.

-But before any of this can happen, there are several steps to be taken in terms of planning consent and environmental permitting.
+But before any of this can happen, there are several steps to be taken in terms of planning consent, nuclear site license and environmental permitting.

 And this is where NRW, among others, has a role to play.